jhiesey/stream-http/README.md

 In accordance with its name, `stream-http` tries to provide data to its caller before the request has completed whenever possible.

+Backpressure, allowing the browser to only pull data from the server as fast as it is consumed, is supported in:
+* Chrome >= 58 (using `fetch` and `WritableStream`)

 The following browsers support true streaming, where only a small amount of the request has to be held in memory at once:
 * Chrome >= 43 (using the `fetch` API)